-The abovementioned standards and interpretations were issued by IASB and endorsed by FSC so that they are applicable for annual period beginning on or after January 1, 2022.
+The abovementioned standards and interpretations were issued by IASB and endorsed by FSC so that they are applicable for annual period beginning on or after January 1, 2023.
 The Company assesses all standards and interpretations have no material impact on the Company.

-English Translation of Parent-Company-Only Financial Statements and Footnotes Originally Issued in Chinese WAFER WORKS CORPORATION Notes to the Parent-Company-Only Financial Statements (Amounts Expressed in Thousands of New Taiwan Dollars Unless Otherwise Specified)
+Notes to the Parent-Company-Only Financial Statements (Amounts Expressed in Thousands of New Taiwan Dollars Unless Otherwise Specified)